Credit: Alarmy

 Already, computer scientists, legal scholars and policy makers have been invited to consider whether new digital ontologies—such as ‘neural data’ and ‘mental data’—should complement the familiar categories of data and metadata.
 Likewise, as brain-computer interfaces and other neurotecnologies increasingly blur the boundaries between human and machine, new ethical, legal and technological challenges have emerged regarding the protection and empowerment of bio-technologically augmented individuals.

-Though distinct, these and similar issues—at the critical points where philosophy of mind and cognitive science, ethics, legal and political philosophy and emerging cognitive technologies intersect—share a common thread: They all invite us to introduce new—or reinterprete existing—ethical principles, legal frameworks as well as national and international policies to navigate the unprecedented changes that these transformative innovations generate for biological, hybrid and artificial minds.
+Though distinct, these and similar issues—at the critical points where philosophy of mind and cognitive science, ethics, legal and political philosophy and emerging cognitive technologies intersect—share a common thread: They all invite us to introduce new—or reinterpret existing—ethical principles, legal frameworks as well as national and international policies to navigate the unprecedented changes that these transformative innovations generate for biological, hybrid, and artificial minds.

 Topics